Cultural Differences in International Merger and Acquisitions

 Such stark cultural differences and a clear imposition of Nomura’s culture on ex-Lehman Brothers' employees had horrendous results.
-In first three months the losses were estimated to be about $591 million.
+In the first three months, the losses were estimated to be about $591 million.

 Estimated losses in 2008 and first quarter of 2009 were about ¥8,700 billion (Soon Young Choi, 2011: 33).
 After that, Nomura started generating profits.
 However, this amount was of no significance when compared to Nomura’s competitors.
 Below are the investment banking profits of Nomura and its competitors (first quarter of 2009).

-A combination of financial difficulties, which cast a dark shadow on Nomura’s ambitions, and mass defection of Lehmanites provides grounds to conclude that this partnership hasn’t yielded the anticipated dividends.
-The enormous gap in corporate culture and values and the feeling of “suffocation” which eventually caused defections played its role in the downfall of once perspective venture.
+A combination of financial difficulties, which cast a dark shadow on Nomura’s ambitions, and the mass defection of Lehmanites provides grounds to conclude that this partnership hasn’t yielded the anticipated dividends.
+The enormous gap in corporate culture and values and the feeling of “suffocation” which eventually caused defections played its role in the downfall of the once prospective venture.

 BNP Paribas has extensive experience in working with other companies, with people from different countries and in expanding their operations internationally.

 One such expansion was the acquisition of Fortis.
-Far from failing, the merger was an amazing cross-cultural merger success that can today be used as a benchmark for integration best practice.
+Far from failing, the merger was an amazing cross-cultural merger success that can today be used as a benchmark for integration best practices.

-First reason for the success of this merger is that BNP Paribas lay enormous emphasis on cross cultural awareness; it is even included in the policy of the company.
+The first reason for the success of this merger is that BNP Paribas lay enormous emphasis on cross-cultural awareness; it is even included in the policy of the company.
 BNP Paribas was itself a merger of two banks: Banque Nationale de Paris and Paribas.
-The experience of that merger had a tremendous impact on a corporate values and culture of newly emerged financial company.
+The experience of that merger had a tremendous impact on the corporate values and culture of the newly emerged financial company.